10 Secrets To Being a Good Sponsor

 While you can communicate goals in the language of vision and values, you should keep most of your communication to facts, especially when it comes to project progress.

-This is also a great example to set for your project manager.
+Using your communication skills is also a great example to set for your project manager.
 Deal in concrete details, not ‘maybes’ and feelings.
 Get your project manager recording metrics and tracking what’s important.
 Ask them to start a decision log to record what’s been agreed.

 10. Understand risk and reward

-Risks are things that could happen.
-Sometimes they are bad, sometimes the things that could happen are good.
-Sometimes taking a risk means a bigger reward.
-Think about your own risk tolerance and that of the company.
+Your role in project risk management is to think about your own risk tolerance and that of the company.
 Be clear about the sorts of risk you are prepared for your project team to take, and the sorts of risks you want them to ask you about.

 Risk is good, but it has the downside of being, well, risky.
 If you are risk averse your projects will cost more and take longer, but you’ll have more confidence in the outcome.
 Sometimes taking risks is fun, and it certainly makes projects more interesting, so don’t try to rule it out completely – that won’t work, anyway.